Street Fighter Anniversary Collection: Hyper Street Fighter II – The Anniversary Edition (2003)

-Hyper allows players to select from up to five different incarnations of the character roster: the original Street Fighter II, Champion Edition (Dash in Japan), Hyper Fighting (Dash Turbo in Japan), Super and Super Turbo (Super X in Japan).
-Each version of the characters play exactly as they were featured in said game (albeit minor bugs/changes, such as Super Sagat's Tiger Shots and Vega's Wall Dive command), including the use of the same animation frames and voice actors.
-Players can pit a character from one version against one from another from a different game (i.e.: "Champ" Ken vs. "Super" Cammy, "Normal" Guile vs. "Turbo" Chun-Li).
+Each version of the characters plays exactly as they were featured in said game (albeit minor bugs/changes, such as Super Sagat's Tiger Shots and Vega's Wall Dive command), including the use of the same animation frames and voice actors.
+Players can pit a character from one version against another version from a different game (i.e.: "Champ" Ken vs. "Super" Cammy, "Normal" Guile vs. "Turbo" Chun-Li).
 Rules from each game apply when selecting one's roster (for example, one cannot choose the same character as the other player if both are playing on "Normal" or play as the four bosses).
-In the single player game, all the opponents faced are in "Super T" mode.
+In the single-player game, all the opponents faced are in "Super T" mode.

-The fighting stages use the same backgrounds and graphics from Super Turbo but restores a few breakable elements not seen since the original Street Fighter II: the Fūrinkazan signs in Ryu's stage; the dual barrels and stack of boxes in Ken's stage; and the lamp from E. Honda's stage.
+The fighting stages use the same backgrounds and graphics from Super Turbo but restore a few breakable elements not seen since the original Street Fighter II: the Fūrinkazan signs in Ryu's stage; the dual barrels and stack of boxes in Ken's stage; and the lamp from E. Honda's stage.
 The character endings are the same as Super Turbo.
 The game also allows the option to set between CPS, CPS II and arranged renditions of the game's soundtrack (the arranged versions were originally used for the FM Towns and 3DO versions of Super and Super Turbo respectively).
 When using the CPS orchestration, CPS-style music from the obscure Japanese Sharp X68000 port of Super Street Fighter II is used for the "New Challengers" and Akuma, as they were not present in the original CPS SFII trilogy and thus did not originally have any CPS arrangements.
 All bonus stages are removed, although curiously, the background music is retained and can be found in the gallery section of the main menu.

 In addition, the game also includes the opening and ending sequences from all five Street Fighter II games and an edited version of Street Fighter II: The Animated Movie as bonuses.

-Street Fighter III 3rd Strike - Fight for the Future
+Street Fighter III 3rd Strike – Fight for the Future (1999)

 The port of Street Fighter III 3rd Strike is primarily the same as the Dreamcast version of the game from 2000, with the added post-match grading system, increased hit detection accuracy with the Progressive Hit Frame System, and other extras over the arcade original.
-Additionally the Xbox version could be played online via Xbox Live (the Dreamcast version featured an online versus mode, but this feature was only available in the Japanese release).
+Additionally, the Xbox version could be played online via Xbox Live.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until 15 April 2010.
+The game is now playable online again on the replacement Xbox Live servers called Insignia.
+(The Dreamcast version featured an online versus mode, but this feature was only available in the Japanese release.)